 CAHIIM accredited health information management programs:

 Entry-level positions in health information management typically require an associate degree in a health information technology discipline.
-Completing a CAHIIM-accredited associates program is also the minimum eligibility requirement for AHIMA's in-demand Registered Health Information Technician (RHIT) certification.
+Completing a CAHIIM-accredited associates program is also the minimum eligibility requirement for AHIMA's sought-after Registered Health Information Technician (RHIT) certification.

-DeVry University's industry-acclaimed Associate in Health IT follows a career-focused curriculum based on current entry-level competencies outlined by the American Health Information Management Association (AHIMA).
+DeVry University's Associate in Health IT follows a career-focused curriculum based on current entry-level competencies outlined by the American Health Information Management Association (AHIMA).
 Students in this CAHIIM-accredited program will become Registered Health Information Technicians, enjoy 24/7 access to cutting-edge coding and chart management software, and gain accredited experience through two hands-on practicum.

 CAHIIM-accredited bachelor degrees in health information management, health IT, and health informatics surpass the minimum education requirements for entry-level healthcare IT jobs.
 Health Information Technology Bachelor Degrees typically include coursework and labs in healthcare administration, healthcare finance, and leadership skills to prep you for the job responsibilities and credentials needed to attain a lucrative management position in HIM.
 A CAHIIM-accredited bachelor degree is also the minimum eligibility requirement for AHIMA's Registered Health Information Administrator (RHIA) certification - the next step up from the Registered Health Information Technician (RHIT).

 WGU's online health informatics bachelor degree provides a tremendous competitive advantage.
 The B.S. in Health Informatics from Western Governors University combines concepts in healthcare, information technology, and team leadership to provide you with the knowledge and skills you need to be a talented designer, developer, and manager of health information systems.
 You’ll become a valuable asset in the high-demand field of health informatics and health information management.
-This online degree program includes the preparation and exam costs for two globally recognized IT certifications.

 Graduates from one of the few existing CAHIIM-accredited master degrees in health information management, healthcare IT and health informatics are the senior executives and innovators of healthcare IT.
 Talented HIM graduate degree-holders can experience the excitement - and reap the rewards - of being a thought-leader in the young and fast-growing field of healthcare information management.